Table of Contents[Hide][Show]

 - Dark spots (about this size: •), which are bed bug excrement.
-These dark spots may bleed on the fabric like a black marker would.
+These dark spots may bleed on the fabric as a black marker would.

-- Eggs and eggshells, which are tiny (about 1mm) and pale yellow skins that immature bed buds (called nymphs) shed as they grow larger.
+- Eggs and eggshells, which are tiny (about 1mm).
+Also, check for pale yellow skins that immature bed bugs (called nymphs) shed as they grow larger.

 Definitely Have Bed Bugs?
 The Nuclear Option

-The good news is that you don’t have to fumigate your home with who knows what chemicals to get rid of the bed bugs.
-There are natural ways to get rid of them without endangering your health or that of your family even though an infestation with bed bugs is so much worse and seemingly intractable compared with any other pest!
+If your situation requires calling in the professionals, the good news is that you don’t have to fumigate your home with who knows what chemicals to get rid of the bed bugs.
+There are non-toxic ways to eliminate them without endangering your health or that of your family even though an infestation with bed bugs is so much worse and seemingly intractable compared with any other pest!

-Note that if you live in an apartment, flat, or townhome, the problem becomes more difficult as bed bugs seem to be able to move around a building with relative ease.
+Note that if you live in an apartment, flat, or townhome, the problem becomes more difficult.
+Bed bugs seem to be able to move around a building with relative ease.
 According to a friend who experienced a very bad infestation in a large city apartment building, the only thing that seemed to work was an expensive heat treatment where all affected apartments were treated simultaneously by experienced professionals.
 The heat treatment method usually requires 2 or 3 sessions to be completely effective.